furkangursoy/MIS542-Fall18/README.md

-# MIS542-Fall18
+# MIS 542 - Data Mining Concepts and Techniques, Fall'18
-MIS 542 - Data Mining Concepts and Techniques, Fall'18
+The lab material will be available after each session.